moonbuggy/docker-dnsmasq-updater/README.md

 ## Rationale

 If you have a LAN with your router using dnsmasq for local DNS you may find yourself frequently updating a hosts file as you add or remove Docker containers.
-The currently available options for automating this typically require you to put Docker containers in a subdomain (e.g. *.docker.local) and/or, if you want to keep the containers in the top level domain (i.e. *.local), installing a full-fledged name server on the router and syncing it with the same in a container on the Docker host.
+The currently available options for automating this typically require you to put Docker containers in a subdomain (e.g. *.docker.local) and/or, if you want to keep the containers in the top level domain (e.g. *.local), installing a full-fledged name server on the router and syncing it with the same in a container on the Docker host.

 Docker Dnsmasq Updater allows host names to be added or removed automatically without added complexity or resource demands on the router.
 It can be run as a standalone script on the Docker host or in a container, it only needs access to the Docker socket and SSH access to the router (or any device providing local DNS with a hosts file).